iterative/dvc.org/content/docs/command-reference/exp/show.md

   the workspace.
 Note that both options can be combined, for example using the `-aT` flag.

-- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace.
+- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ reachable Git commits as well as the workspace.
 This prints all experiments available.

 - `--no-pager` - do not enter the pager screen.
 Writes the entire table to standard output.
 Useful to redirect the output to a file, or use your own